sleede/fab-manager/README.md

         web.1    | Exiting
         worker.1 | ...lib/redis/client.rb...:in `_parse_options'

- This may happens when the `application.yml` file is missing.
+ This may happen when the `application.yml` file is missing.
  To solve this issue copy `config/application.yml.default` to `config/application.yml`.
  This is required before the first start.